hoangxuanlam2007/chimmywchatapp/README.md

-# Unichat boilerplace
+# ChimmywChat App

-This is a modded creat-react-app project.
-It comes with:
+This is a modded creat-react-app project coded by Chimmyw using ReactJS.

-- A manifest with correct packages
-- Useless files taken out
-- Needed folder structure
-- CSS